ParagShendkar/CustomerRecords/README.md

 ###  3. Running the Application
   -  Go to the directory \CustomerInfo\src\main\java\com\parag\customerinfo.
   -  Run the CustomerInfoApplication.java file from your IDE to start the application.
+# NOTE
+- Please refer to postman collection for api endpoints